jocades/pcall/packages/rpc/README.md

 ## 6. Client

-Create a HTTP client to call the procedures over the network.
-It uses a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) and the standard fetch API.
+Create a client to call the procedures over the network.
+It uses a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) and the web standard fetch API.

 ```ts
 import { client } from '@jcel/rpc'